Our top travel tips

 Consult your airline

-If you're concerned the airline may question your fitness to fly, we recommend you obtain a letter from your doctor confirming that you're fit for air travel.
+If you're concerned the airline may question your fitness to fly, get a letter from your doctor confirming that you're fit for air travel.

-If you have a disability, contact your airline to find out about services such as shuttle services, seating arrangements and special meals.
+If you have a disability, contact your airline to find out about services such as shuttles, seating arrangements and special meals.

-If you need to carry needles and syringes with you, obtain a letter from your doctor explaining why you need them and seek early advice from your airline on how to comply with airport and air travel security regulations.
+If you need to carry needles and syringes, take a letter from your doctor explaining why you need them and seek early advice from your airline on how to comply with airport and air travel security regulations.

 Think about your packing